splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/1-tour/04-02-design.md

 Struct: Map Data
 Fields:
-- tiles: a two-dimensional array of tile data organsied as columns and rows
+- tiles: a two-dimensional array of tile data organised as columns and rows
 ```

 :::tip